Accenture/mercury-nodejs/guides/CHAPTER-4.md

     interceptor: false
 ```

-In the above configuration example, the "import" section states the class names and locations that is relative to
-the "resources" folder in your source code project.
-The "preload" section tells the system to load the functions
+In the above configuration example, the "preload" section tells the system to load the functions
 into the event loop.

 Once a function is created using the declarative method, you can override it with a mock function by using the